 The National Science Foundation Innovation Corps program is designed to aid academic research and STEM-based innovations in the transition from lab to practical application in society.
-In partnership with MIT and the NE Regional I-Corps Node, Rensselaer offers a three-week online program to undergraduate students, graduate students, faculty, and staff from capital region colleges and universities.
-Teams start in the Spark program with research-based concepts and conduct interviews with potential customers as well as the business model canvas to understand the potential of launching a startup.
+In partnership with MIT and the NE Regional I-Corps Node, Rensselaer offers a 3.5 week program to undergraduate students, graduate students, faculty, and staff from capital region colleges and universities.
+Teams start in the program with research-based concepts and conduct interviews with potential customers as well as the business model canvas to understand the potential of launching a startup.

-Upon completion of the I-Corps regional program, participants may be eligible to apply for the NSF I Corps Team program -- an intensive six-week NSF training with the opportunity to be awarded a $50,000 grant -- as well as many other funding opportunities.
+Upon completion of the I-Corps regional program, participants may be eligible to apply for the NSF I Corps Team program -- an intensive seven-week NSF training with the opportunity to be awarded a $50,000 grant -- as well as many other funding opportunities.